 1 person favorited this theater

-The rather plain auditorium was later twinned.
+The rather plain auditorium was twinned on September 5, 1980.
 After being acquired by the Kerasotes chain, it closed in 1987, the victim of the ever-expanding number of mall cimemas in the greater Lansing area and the large number of movie options available to MSU students and staff at many on-campus locations.

 The lobby area became a part of the adjacent bookstore; the auditorium was demolished during the construction of a parking ramp behind the block of stores in which the theater was located.

 Just login to your account and subscribe to this theater.